 Curriculum Guide · Courses

-Recommended: International Law I: Introduction to International Law.
+Recommended: Prior enrollment in International Law I: Introduction to International Law (or equivalent).

-Mutually Excluded Course: Students may not receive credit for both this course and International Human Rights Law.
+Mutually Excluded Courses: Students may not receive credit for both this course and International Human Rights or International Human Rights Law.